teamninjathumbs/grabitygame.github.io/index.md

 {% include video id="bYFIH6-HCdA" provider="youtube" %}

-Dance the tango of death in *Grabity*, a fast-paced, physics-based arena brawler.
+Dance the tango of death in *GRABITY*, a fast-paced, physics-based arena brawler.
 Combat robots duke it out using Grab guns to turn nearby objects into lethal projectiles or makeshift shields in intense tactical throw-downs.

 ## Coming Soon on Steam!